casangi/casadocs/docs/api/casashell.rst

 This non-use of globals when calling as a function is so that robust scripts can be written.
 One need only cut-and-paste the calls and need not worry about the state of the global variables or what has been run previously.
 It is also more like the standard behavior of function calls in Python and other languages.
+The ``go()`` method of running a task is only supported for interactive use and is not intended for use within a script.

 One may also invoke the tasks as follows: ::